 The above may require fixes that are relatively simple and affordable by home improvement standards.

-Adding greenery to a space can be one of the cheapest, easiest, and most fulfilling ways to make your home look more appealing.
+Adding greenery to space can be one of the cheapest, easiest, and most fulfilling ways to make your home look more appealing.
 While some homeowners and renters may assume that indoor plants are a lot of work, you can find options that do not need to be watered regularly and that require minimal upkeep.

 Plants can make a home look more beautiful and classy, and can work with both retro and modern home design ideas.
 Studies have found that there are benefits of having plants within the home, such as their ability to boost moods.